Bonanno crime family

 However, in the early 1960s, Bonanno attempted to overthrow several leaders of the Commission, but failed.
-Bonanno disappeared from 1964 to 1966, triggering an intra-family war colloquially referred to as the "Banana War" that lasted until 1968, when Bonanno retired to Arizona.
+Bonanno disappeared from 1964 to 1966, triggering an intra-family war colloquially referred to as the "Banana War" that lasted until 1968, when Bonanno was forced into exile by the Commission and subsequently retired to Arizona.
+Carmine Galante, a former top lieutenant of Bonanno, took control of the family in the mid-1970s.
+After challenging the Gambino family for control of New York's drug trade, Galante was killed in July 1979 in a Commission-approved assassination.
+During the 1980s, Philip Rastelli headed the organization and survived an insurrection by a competing faction within the family by ordering the murders of three rival capos.

-Between 1976 and 1981, the family was infiltrated by an FBI agent calling himself Donnie Brasco, becoming the first of the New York families to be kicked off the Commission.
-The family only recovered in the 1990s under Joseph Massino and, by the dawn of the new millennium, was not only back on the Commission, but also was the most powerful family in New York.
+Between 1976 and 1981, the family was infiltrated by Federal Bureau of Investigation (FBI) agent Joseph Pistone, who went undercover using the alias "Donnie Brasco".
+This resulted in the Bonannos becoming the first of the New York families to be expelled from the Commission.
+It took until the 1990s for the family to recover, a process overseen by Joseph Massino, who became the new boss upon the death of Rastelli.
+Despite these issues, by the dawn of the new millennium, the Bonanno family had not only regained their seat on the Commission but had also become the second-most-powerful family in New York after the Genovese family.

 However, in the early 2000s, a rash of convictions culminated in Massino himself becoming a government informant, the first boss of one of the Five Families in New York City to do so.
 The Bonanno family was seen as the most brutal of the Five Families during the 20th century.

 History

 Sicilian origins

 The origins of the Bonanno crime family can be traced back to the town of Castellammare del Golfo located in the Province of Trapani, Sicily, their boss Giuseppe "Peppe" Bonanno, and his older brother and advisor, Stefano.
-The clan's strongest ally was the leader of the Magaddino Clan Stefano Magaddino, the brother of Joseph's maternal grandmother.
-During the 1900s, the two clans feuded with Felice Buccellato, the boss of the Buccellato Clan.
+The clan's strongest ally was the leader of the Magaddino clan Stefano Magaddino, the brother of Joseph Bonanno's maternal grandmother.
+During the 1900s, the two clans feuded with Felice Buccellato, the boss of the Buccellato clan.

 In 1902, Magaddino arrived in New York and became a powerful member of the Castellammarese clan.
-After the murders of Stefano and Giuseppe, their younger brother, Salvatore, took revenge by killing members of the Buccellatos.
+After the murders of Stefano and Giuseppe Bonanno, their younger brother, Salvatore, took revenge by killing members of the Buccellatos.

-In 1903, Salvatore married Catherine Bonventre and on January 18, 1905, she gave birth to Joseph Bonanno.
+In 1903, Salvatore Bonanno married Catherine Bonventre and on January 18, 1905, she gave birth to Joseph Bonanno.
 Three years later Salvatore moved his family to New York City, and began establishing dominance and control in the Castellammarese community of Williamsburg, Brooklyn.
 While operating in Brooklyn, the Castellammarese leaders were able to secure the criminal organization's future.

 In 1911, Salvatore returned to Sicily, where he died of a heart attack in 1915.
 In 1921, Magaddino fled to Buffalo, New York to avoid murder charges and the Castellammarese clan was taken over by Nicolo "Cola" Schirò.